 BigCommerce vs Shopify: Background info

 Shopify was founded in 2006 with their headquarters in Ottawa, Ontario, Canada.
-Today, they have become one of the fastest growing companies in the world (no surprise given the growth of ecommerce as a whole) and they claim to host over 120,000 online retailers, with more added each day.
-They have raised over $100 Million of investor money to fuel their growth and there are even rumors they’ll be pursuing an IPO in the near future.
+Today, they have become one of the fastest growing companies in the world (no surprise given the growth of ecommerce as a whole) and they claim to host over 350,000 online retailers, with more added each day.

 BigCommerce is a slightly newer platform having been founded in 2009 originally from Sydney, Australia but now with a corporate headquarters in Austin, Texas (although Australia remains where the majority of their workforce resides).
 The company is also on a similarly meteoric growth trajectory as Shopify and has in total raised $75 Millions to fuel their own growth.
 To date, they have well over 55,000 stores using the platform globally.